davisd-port/davisd.github.io/README.md

 Box Office Distribution is the simplest graph but I wanted a comparison across all movies.
 I was suprised by how little most movies made, I was expecting it to be more evenly distributed instead of skewed so far.
 Box office score doesn't really seem to have any correlation to scores, which suprised me.

+The hardest part of this project was definetely wrangling the code.
+The MPAA scores has many trigger warnings attached to them and I had a very difficult time cleaning up the data.

 # Week 9 Learning Log

 ### Rotten Tomatoes